Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Faithfulness

 \section{Faithfulness}

-Here we are going to provide a ramification of a technique used by Rouquier in \cite{rouqqsch} to prove an analog of Conjecture \ref{Conj:VV} in the $\ell=1$ case.
+Here we are going to provide an extension of a technique used by Rouquier in \cite{rouqqsch} to prove an analog of Conjecture \ref{Conj:VV} in the $\ell=1$ case.
 Rouquier's technique requires to check that certain functors are faithful on standardly filtered objects.